NRPM/refresh-rate-setter/README.md

 ** THIS ONLY WORKS IF YOUR LAPTOP DISPLAY SUPPORTS 60 HZ AND 240 HZ AS MULTIPLE REFRESH RATES. **

+# How to run
+Just double click on the refresh_set_runner.bat file to run the program.

 # My Modifications
 Modified some text in the dropdown menu when opening the app from the systray, and modified the program so that it starts minimized by default.